Prepare and load your own data

 If you have tried to start a container, and have received a SQL check failed

-.
+error, this indicates that a database schema update is needed.
+You need to restart the data management container, and you can specify an additional, optional, flag.
 This mode updates the database schema without re-importing data or re-building natural language embeddings.
 This is the quickest way to resolve a SQL check failed error during services container startup.

 docker run -it \ -p 8080:8080 \ -e DEBUG=true \ --env-file $PWD/custom_dc/env.list \ -v INPUT_DIRECTORY:INPUT_DIRECTORY \ -v OUTPUT_DIRECTORY:OUTPUT_DIRECTORY \ gcr.io/datcom-ci/datacommons-services:stable